AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-11-28-subtle-web-accessibility-issues/index.md

 ---
 title: Subtle Accessibility Failures (And How to Fix Them)
 description: You got a perfect score on an accessibility audit.
-But is your site actually accessible, or have you overlooked more subtle failures?
+But is your site actually accessible, or did you overlook more subtle issues?
 keywords: [accessibility]
 categories: [accessibility, html]
 thumbnail: ./images/thumbnail.png
 ---

-All kinds of people use the web—a good developer's job is to create not only beautiful but also *accessible* user experiences.
+All kinds of people use the web—a good developer's job is to create not only beautiful but also _accessible_ user experiences.
 You can fix some basic accessibility issues by [writing semantic HTML](/blog/semantic-html-accessibility/), but this will only get you so far.
 Eventually, you'll come to realize that web accessibility isn't just about checking off a few boxes on an audit or scoring 100 on your Lighthouse report.

 More importantly, you'll find that accessibility auditing tools like Lighthouse only do a superficial review of the most common accessibility issues, like skipped heading levels, anchors without text, or images without alt text.
 In fact, you can [build an inaccessible site with a perfect Lighthouse score](https://www.matuzo.at/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score/), so it's certainly not a perfect tool.